reyesoft/ts-angular-jsonapi/README.md

 ### More examples

-- Pagination
+- Pagination (is comming)
-- Include anothers resources -
+- Include anothers resources (is comming)

 ## Demo local